Home Hotels Condos Mixed Use Dreams Other Projects Cool Stuff Links Contact

 Shot from the Eiffel Tower (far left),

-Caesars Octavius Tower is up to the 7th floor.
+Caesars new tower is up to the 7th floor.

 Photos 4/7/08 by